What to Do When Your Toilet is Blocked: A Step-by-Step Guide

 - Be sure to use a powerful but controlled motion.

-- Fill in holes around sinks and shower drains, if they are close by to prevent the air from escaping when you plunge.
+- Make holes in the sinks or shower drains if they are near to stop air pressure escaping as you plunge.

-If plunging doesn’t work Try this method - pour half a cup of baking soda and 1 tablespoon of vinegar in the bowl.
-Let this mixture settle for approximately 15 minutes.
-It will fizz a bit but when it ceases to fizz then pour boiling water down (not at a boil) to eliminate the obstruction.
+If plunges don’t work you can try this other method Pour half a cup of baking soda and 1 teaspoon of vinegar inside the bathroom bowl.
+Allow the mixture to settle for around 15 minutes.
+It may fizz then stop, pour hot water down (not overly hot) to clear the blockage.

 Note:

-- Do not overdo pulling or pushing actions with force as they may make things worse
+- Be careful not to push or pull actions with force as they may make things worse

-Once you’ve eliminated any obstructions, it’s essential to turn on the supply of water behind the toilet bowl.
-You should flush it a couple of times to make sure all water flows smoothly now!
+Once you’ve eliminated any blockages, it is crucial to turn off the valve for water flow in your toilet bowl again.
+After that, flush it a few times to make sure that all water flows smoothly now!

 Tools | Description |